barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Quiz 2.md

 Genome assembly refers to
 * The process whereby a cell copies its DNA
 * A computational method for reconstructing chromosomes from short reads
+* A computational process to translate high level code into machine level instructions
 * A computational method to identify the genes being expressed in a cell or tissue
-* A computational process to translate high level code into machine level instructions
 ```
-Answer: A computational method for reconstructing chromosomes from short reads
+Answer: The process whereby a cell copies its DNA
 ```

 ## Question 2